syntax-tree/unist/readme.md

 The `start` field of **Position** represents the place of the first character of the parsed source region.
-The `end` field of **Position** represents the place of the first character after the parsed source region.
+The `end` field of **Position** represents the place of the first character after the parsed source region, whether it exists or not.
 The value of the `start` and `end` fields implement the [**Point**][dfn-point] interface.